BEHAVIORAL HEALTH CLINICIAN I

 - Understanding and applying Health Insurance Portability and Accountability Act (HIPAA)

-- Proficiency with EHR, Microsoft Word, Excel, Power Point and Outlook
+- Proficiency with Electronic Health Records (EHR), Microsoft Word, Excel, Power Point and Outlook

 l Problem Solving

-- Preparing written materials and present information in ways that are professional and will represent HCA positively
+- Preparing written materials and presenting information in ways that are professional and will represent HCA positively

 - Ability to de-escalate hostile or confrontational clients/customers